Germany moves to protect top court against far right – DW – 07/23/2024

 Germany moves to protect top court against far rightJuly 23, 2024

-Germany's governing coalition wants to strengthen the Federal Constitutional Court to better protect it from political influence, partly as a safeguard against the growing strength of the far-right Alternative for Germany party (AfD), sections of which have been deemed a threat to the constitutional order by intelligence agencies.
+Germany's governing coalition wants to strengthen the Federal Constitutional Court to better protect it from political influence, partly as a safeguard against the growing strength of the Alternative for Germany (AfD).
+Sections of the far-right party have been deemed a threat to the constitutional order by intelligence agencies.

 Presenting his reform plans in Berlin on Tuesday, Federal Justice Minister Marco Buschmann of the neoliberal Free Democrats (FDP) was joined by parliamentarians from the center-left Social Democrats and Greens, as well as the main opposition center-right Christian Democrats.

-According to the plans jointly hashed out by the parties, the number of judges (16) and the unique term of office of twelve years should be enshrined in the Basic Law, meaning that any future change to the regulation would require a two-thirds majority in the parliament, the Bundestag. rather than the current simple majority.
+According to the plans jointly hashed out by the parties, the number of judges (16) and the unique term of office of 12 years should be enshrined in the German constitution, the Basic Law.
+That would mean that any future change to the regulation would require a two-thirds majority in the parliament, the Bundestag, rather than the current simple majority.

-The selection of judges is also to be reformed: If a particular judge should be blocked for six months by the Bundestag, the other chamber of the German parliament, the Bundesrat, which represents the federal states, will be able to vote on the candidate.
+Judge selection is also to be reformed: should the selection of a particular judge be blocked for six months by the Bundestag, the other chamber of the German parliament, the Bundesrat, which represents the federal states, will be able to vote on the candidate.
 This would theoretically prevent any party from being able to block a judge indefinitely.

-The Bundesrat proposed similar reforms earlier this year, designed to anchor the rules governing the Constitutional Court in the German constitution, or Basic Law, and making it more difficult for future governments to change them.
+The Bundesrat proposed similar reforms earlier this year, designed to anchor the rules governing the Constitutional Court in the German constitution and making it more difficult for future governments to change them.

-The lawmakers' minds appear to have been focussed by recent controversies in fellow European Union member states Poland and Hungary, and the success of the AfD, currently polling at around 17% nationwide.
+The lawmakers' minds appear to have been focused by recent controversies in fellow European Union member states Poland and Hungary, and the success of the AfD, currently polling at around 17% nationwide.

 "One could carry out so-called 'court-packing' — in other words simply appoint additional judges or create additional chambers with one's own judges, for example," he added.
 "There are ways to improve this, and in fact the consensus is that there is a need to do something."